- Category: Uncategorized

 - unreasonably interferes with, denies or limits someone’s ability to participate in or benefit from the university’s educational program and/or activities

-Most of us are familiar with the general concept of sexual harassment, yet the term has a wide range of meanings.
-Clearly, it is unacceptable to utilize sexualized words or actions that create discomfort for others.
-Thus, inappropriate touching, comments, gestures, or other behaviors that reasonably make another individual uncomfortable enough to interfere with their ability to fully participate in their educational program or unemployment would constitute sexual harassment.
-It could include attempts to: coerce an unwilling person into a sexual relationship; repeatedly subject a person to inappropriate, unwelcome sexual attention; punish a refusal to comply with a sexual based request; or condition a benefit on submitting to sexual advances.
-The key notion is not what you intend – it’s about the other person’s interpretation.
+Most of us are familiar with the general concept of sexual harassment, yet conduct constituting harassment can include a wide range of behavior.
+Inappropriate touching, comments, gestures, or other behaviors that reasonably make another individual uncomfortable enough to interfere with their ability to fully participate in their educational program or unemployment constitute sexual harassment when a part of a pattern of conduct meeting the definition set forth above.
+Other examples that are punishable when they meet the above harassment standard include attempts to: coerce an unwilling person into a sexual relationship; repeatedly subject a person to inappropriate, unwelcome sexual attention; punish a refusal to comply with a sexual based request; or condition a benefit on submitting to sexual advances.
+The key notion is not what you intend – it’s about the interpretation of the victim, as well as the interpretation of a reasonable person in that victim’s position.